3.3: Composition

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-1. The composition of sedimentary rocks influences everything from chemical reactions with fluids in the subsurface to nutrient values in soil.
+- The composition of sedimentary rocks influences everything from chemical reactions with subsurface fluids to nutrient values in soil.

-2. Composition is influenced by a variety of factors including composition of the source rock as well as the amount/type/duration of weathering the sediment experienced, and the cumulative amount of energy that the sediment was exposed to during transport.
+- Composition is influenced by a variety of factors including the type of source rock as well as the amount/type/duration of weathering the sediment experienced, and the cumulative amount of energy that the sediment was exposed to during transport.